ecbush/xenoGI/README.rst

 When a genomic island inserts as a part of a horizontal transfer event, it typically brings in multiple locus families at the same time. xenoGI will attempt to group these into a *locus island*.
 In the a/b case, if there were several other locus families nearby that also inserted on the branch leading to the A,B clade, we would group them together into a single locus island.
 At present, locus islands and locus families are the basic units of output.

 Let us define one last bit of terminology.
 Consider another clade of three species: (X,Y),Z. Genes x1 and y1 represent a locus family in the X,Y clade.
 They are orthologs sharing high synteny.
 (And they have no ortholog species Z).
 Imagine that there is also a set of paralogs x2 and y2 which resulted from a gene duplication in the lineage leading to the X,Y clade.
 These occur in a different syntenic location.
 In this case, x2 and y2 constitute another locus family.
-Because these two locus families descended from a common ancestor gene within the species tree, we place them in the same *family*.
-In general, a family consists of one or more locus families.
+Because these two locus families descended from a common ancestor gene within the species tree, we place them in the same *origin family*.
+In general, an origin family consists of one or more locus families.

+It is also worth mentioning that in the process of creating origin families, xenoGI produces an initial grouping of genes called initial families.
+In general, users will be more interested in the origin families.
+However the class representing initial families does contain some information (the raw reconciliation output) which isn't present in the origin families, and may occasionally be of interest.

 Output files
 ~~~~~~~~~~~~